donkats/meal-diary/README.md

 # Meal Diary, our final project for \</Salt\>

-For our final project of the </Salt> programme we created a meal tracker.
+For our final project of the \</Salt\> bootcamp we created a meal tracker.

 ## Demonstration